 After using my Boba for three babies and absolutely loving it, I can thoroughly recommend it.

+I have since checked out and tried a Moby for comparison purposes.
 While they are very similar, they do have a few differences which I will discuss here.

 The Boba Wrap has a simple design, no buckles, straps or buttons.
 It evenly distributes baby's weight so it's comfortable for a long wear time.
 Baby can be carried facing you and in an infant hold.